Semi-Blind Joint Channel and Symbol Estimation for Beyond Diagonal Reconfigurable Surfaces: SYSTEM MODEL

-\section{System Model}
+\section{SYSTEM MODEL}

-Consider a narrowband single-user \ac{BD-RIS}-assisted uplink MIMO system where the transmitter and receiver have $M_T$ and $M_R$ antennas, respectively, and the \ac{BD-RIS} has $N$ elements, as illustrated in Figure (\ref{fig: system model}).
-The direct link between the transmitter and the receiver is assumed to be unavailable.
-We consider a group-connected \ac{BD-RIS} architecture with $Q$ groups comprising $\overline{N} = \frac{N}{Q}$ elements each, where the elements within each group are all connected.
-The received signal at the $t$-th symbol slot can be expressed as \cite{B_Clerckc_CE_TSP_24,Clerckx_CAMSAP_2023}
+Consider a single-user narrowband \ac{BD-RIS}-assisted uplink MIMO system, as illustrated in Fig.~\ref{fig: system model}, where the transmitter and receiver are equipped with $M_T$ and $M_R$ antennas, respectively, and the \ac{BD-RIS} has $N$ elements.
+Different schematic BD-RIS architectures, including conventional RIS, can be found in \cite{Clerckx_TWC_APR_2023}.
+The direct link between the transmitter and the receiver is assumed to be very weak or unavailable.\footnote{If the direct channel is available, it can be estimated using a two-step approach similar to the conventional RIS case \cite{Gil_TSP}.
+First, the BD-RIS is switched OFF, and the direct channel is estimated.
+Then it is switched ON, and the contribution of the direct link is subtracted, enabling identification of the assisted-link channel.} We consider a group-connected \ac{BD-RIS} architecture with $Q$ groups, comprising $\overline{N} = \frac{N}{Q}$ elements each, where the elements within each group are all connected.
+Additionally, residual inter-group leakage is considered to be sufficiently small to be neglected or treated as part of the additive noise term \cite{Clerck_Tutorial}.
+The signal received in the $t$-th symbol slot can be expressed as \cite{B_Clerckc_CE_TSP_24,Clerckx_CAMSAP_2023}

 where $\ma{H}^{(q)} \in \bb{C}^{M_R \times \overline{N}}$ and $\ma{G}^{(q)} \in \bb{C}^{\overline{N} \times M_T}$ represent the \ac{RIS}-BS and UT-\ac{RIS} channels, respectively, while $\ma{S}^{(q)} \in \bb{C}^{\overline{N} \times \overline{N}}$ denotes the (non-diagonal) scattering matrix associated with the $q$-th group.
 Additionally, $\ma{x}_{t} \in \bb{C}^{M_T \times 1}$ represents the data symbol vector, while $\ma{z}_{t}^{(q)}$ corresponds to the additive white Gaussian noise (AWGN) term.